nayefahmad/streambook/README.md

 - Due to various errors, I had to use matplotlib==3.2.0 and streamlit==1.3.1
   - See [https://stackoverflow.com/a/64417064/6196890](https://stackoverflow.com/a/64417064/6196890)
     and [https://discuss.streamlit.io/t/modulenotfounderror-no-module-named-streamlit-report-thread/20983](https://discuss.streamlit.io/t/modulenotfounderror-no-module-named-streamlit-report-thread/20983).
-- When running `streambook convert example.py`, I kept getting this error.
+- When running `streambook convert example.py`, I kept getting the error below.
 To fix it I had to run `ipython kernel install --name=python3 --user`.
   - See [https://stackoverflow.com/a/54787570/6196890](https://stackoverflow.com/a/54787570/6196890)